Skip to Main Content

 • No mobile app for policy management.
 Some competitors like Bestow and Ethos provide a streamlined digital experience via mobile apps.

-• Policyholders who prefer a digital experience may want to choose Fabric by Gerber Life, which only offers term policies
+• Policyholders who prefer a digital experience may want to choose Fabric by Gerber Life, which only offers term policies.

-• No universal policies available
+• No universal policies are available.

 • Not included in J.D.
-Power’s 2023 U.S. Individual Life Insurance Study
+Power’s 2023 U.S. Individual Life Insurance Study.

 Compare life insurance providers quickly and easily